 - Cost Breakdown of the trip

-šŗ Tip: Save this map to your phone!
-If you use Google Maps, you can click on the top right-hand corner of the map above.
+🗺 Save this map to your phone!
+If you are a Google user, click on the image of the map above.
 The map will then be saved to your “Recent” maps viewed.
-Click here for instructions on how to view the map later!
+Click here for instructions on how to view the map later.
 It will work from your phone too.

 Alright, now let’s cover the details of the 10-Day New Zealand South Island Road Trip Itinerary:

-Queenstown is definitely the most beautiful town I’ve ever flown into.
-On my flight to Queenstown from Auckland, I paid an extra $5 to get a window seat and I was lucky enough to have picked the side of the plane that’s facing West, which is where all the scenic Southern Alps are.
+Our first stop, Queenstown, is the most beautiful town I’ve ever flown into.
+We flew to Queenstown from Auckland, and I paid an extra $5 to get a window seat since I had a feeling the view would be epic.

-As soon as we landed in Queenstown, we picked up our rental car and drove down to Te Anau, which took 2.5 hours.
-Te Anau is the closest civilization to Fiordland National Park, and where everyone stays overnight.
-Once we got to Te Anau there wasn’t much else we could do since it was already late.
-So we just settled in our Airbnb and watched the sunset from Lake Te Anau, which was extremely picturesque that night.
+Once we got to Te Anau, there wasn’t much else we could do since it was already late.
+So we settled in our Airbnb and watched the sunset from Lake Te Anau, which was very picturesque that night.

 The next day, we drove up to Fiordland National Park.
 This national park is located in the southwest of the South Island and houses some of the most famous sights of New Zealand.
 Fiordland National Park is part of Te Wahipounamu and is a UNESCO World Heritage site.